fkarg/fkarg.github.io/staged/stillness.md

 > You don't solve a maze by rushing through.
 You have to stop and think. (page
 > 188)

-> You were born free - free of stuff, free of burdon. (page 212)
+> You were born free - free of stuff, free of burden. (page 212)

 > If solitude is the school of genius, as the historian Edward Gibbon put it,
 > then the crowded, busy world is the purgatory of the idiot. (page 215)